 There are 12 D.Os are in Andalusia alone.

 - Aceite de Lucena

 - Sierra de Segura

 D.O Sierra Magina

-I visited te region as part of an initiative by the Andalucian Government.
-Tasty Andalucia aims to educate about Food production in the region.
+I visited the region as part of an initiative by the Andalusian Government.
+Tasty Andalusia aims to educate about Food production in the region.
 We learnt about local producers in Sierra Magina.
 Another highlight was sampling recently harvested Olive Oil.

-Sierra Magina Olive Oil is mainly Picual variety.
+Sierra Magina Olive Oils are mainly Picual variety.
 The producers in this region are producing more early harvested olives.
 Picking the olives earlier ensures the quality improves.
 80 olive mills in the region now pick the olives in early harvest.

 No olives are picked from the ground in their D.O region. (this style increases acidity of the oil)